 Complete a form at the reading room entrance to bring in your own books, magazines and other materials.
 Security at the entrance can help you if you have any questions about bringing in your own material.

-The Governor Marie Bashir Reading Room is in the Macquarie Street building.
+The Governor Marie Bashir Reading Room is on Lower Ground 1 and 2 in the Macquarie Street building.

 The Governor Marie Bashir Reading Room - then known as the General Reference Library Reading Room - was originally located in the Mitchell Library.
 As the Library grew so did the need for a larger space to house the reading room.